Want to move ahead this summer?

 ID Cards and Computer Accounts

 All students are eligible to obtain student identification cards.
 Use of certain campus facilities and access to email accounts are limited to students who have this identification.
-Call the College Information Center at 434.544.8100 for further information.
+Call the University Information Center at 434.544.8100 for further information.

 Textbook Purchases and Refunds